sandroleibrecht/portfolio/README.md

 ***

-Welcome and thank you for coming by.
+Welcome and thank you for stopping by.

 In my portfolio you will find a collection of my projects and some information about me and my tech life.